 Mark appeared with the camper and we piled inside and began the long task of preparing it for travel.
 We had screwed all the doors shut and put paneling over all compartments and screwed that shut, a basic RORO safety measure.
 Turns out, someone did steal stuff from our camper, it seems they always do.
 They took our Tide-scented Febreeze, a string of solar LED lights and, sadly, Mark’s drill so unscrewing became much more work.
 Next we had to find water, gas and propane (which required a fitting which had to be shipped from Oxford).
 While we unscrewed cabinets and waited for the fitting for the propane, we camped north of Liverpool at Crosby Beach, site of the 99 Iron Men statues.
 We also rode out the first storm

-20151111_09474420151111_084530with a name in UK history, which battered the camper with 75mph winds.
+with a name in UK history, which battered the camper with 75mph winds.
 We had to move in the middle of the night to find more shelter.
 We also went to a store called Go Outdoors! and bought all of Team DeCorso suitable rain gear, jackets, boots, umbrellas and hats.

 Then, with fuel and water and propane, we started on our left-driving journey.